The Uptime.com REST API offers the functionality of the Uptime UI, with the advantage of automated reporting based on triggers from your system.

 Users can list all outages or get the details of a single outage with the Outage endpoints.
 Outages are updated in one-minute intervals, and is the best place to see whether a check has come UP since an alert was issued.

 Users can generate access tokens, or login with an email and password to retrieve an access token from Auth endpoints.
 Additionally, users can investigate the details of an authenticated user, reset password, and download a CSV containing usage info for your current plan.

-Create a specific check type, remove or edit existing checks from the Checks endpoints.
-You may also list all existing checks, set escalation and maintenance windows, assign contacts, and set probe server locations to use for a specific check.
+Create a specific check type, remove, or edit existing checks from the Checks endpoints.
+You may also list all existing checks, as well as set escalation and maintenance windows, assign contacts, and set probe server locations to use for a specific check or in bulk for up to 250 checks simultaneously.
 Additionally, you can investigate all available check parameters.